zilishen/documentation/content/nms/admin-guides/configuration/configure-telemetry.md

 ## Enabling and Disabling Telemetry

-Once a valid license is applied to NGINX Management Suite, the platform will automatically try to send the specified data points to F5 NGINX.
+Once you [apply a valid license to NGINX Management Suite]({{< relref "/nms/installation/add-license.md" >}}), the platform will automatically try to send the specified data points to F5 NGINX.
 It may also include data points captured shortly before the license was applied.
 For example, if you install NGINX Management Suite and immediately apply the license, the *Installation* data point will be sent.

 You can disable telemetry sharing at any time by going to the NGINX Management Suite web interface and selecting **Settings > License**.
 Additionally, you can disable the feature using the `/license` API endpoint.
 You can re-enable telemetry from the same locations if you change your mind.